SherG/perpetual-elm/exampleSite/content/_index.md

 ---
 # Fast funding for small business

-## Whether it's an emergency or opportunity, we help you  by get the best funding deal.
-Up to $1 million available.
+## Have an emergency or opportunity?
+We help you  by get the best funding deal for your needs.
+Up to $2 million available.